hot22shot/moonlight-web-stream/README.md

-# Docs Missing
+# TODO
-- config and things depending on it
 - dockerfile

 # Moonlight Web
 An unofficial [Moonlight Client](https://moonlight-stream.org/) allowing you to stream your pc to the Web.
-It hosts Web Server which will forward [Sunshine](https://docs.lizardbyte.dev/projects/sunshine/latest/) traffic to a Browser using the [WebRTC Api](https://webrtc.org/).
+It hosts a Web Server which will forward [Sunshine](https://docs.lizardbyte.dev/projects/sunshine/latest/) traffic to a Browser using the [WebRTC Api](https://webrtc.org/).

 ![An image displaying: PC with sunshine and moonlight web installed, a browser making requests to it](/readme/structure.png)